michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

     verification][bip-schnorr] compared to checking each signature
     independently.

-- **No direct sigops limit:** because verifying signatures is the most CPU expensive operation in Bitcoin Script, an early version of Bitcoin added a limit on the maximum number of signature-checking operations (sigops) a block could contain, and versions of this limit were
+- **Redefined sigops limit:** because verifying signatures is the most CPU expensive operation in Bitcoin Script, an early version of Bitcoin added a limit on the maximum number of signature-checking operations (sigops) a block could contain, and versions of this limit were